lucianbluescher/EDS214-Final/scratch/instructor-feedback.md

 [M] The repo has a README that explains where to find (1) data, (2) analysis script, (3) supporting code, and (4) outputs

-[NY] **The README includes a flowchart and text explaining how the analysis works**
+[NY] **The README includes a flowchart and text explaining how the analysis works** Added flowchart to README
+Added Short explanation of how analysis works

 [M] **The code is appropriately commented**

 [NY] **Variable and function names are descriptive and follow a consistent naming convention**
 - Inconsitent capitalization and case: `fig3data` vs. `required_packages` vs. `BQ3`
+FIXED

 ## Scale

 After cloning the repo on Workbench:

-[NY] Running the environment initialization script installs all required packages
+[NY] Running the environment initialization script installs all required packages Fixed by isolating environment initialization script and labeling as 0

 [M] The analysis script runs without errors